VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 * Iteration 2: This approach used some asynchronous API calls.
 This approach required the use of custom semaphore-based throttling to handle the asynchronous callbacks correctly.
 * Iteration 3: This approach uses dynamic throttling that takes into account the transient failures that indicate to many messages are being sent in a partition.
 This approach uses more asynchronous Windows Azure Service Bus API calls.

+> **JanaPersona:** We adopted the same dynamic throttling approach in
+> the SubscriptionReceiver and SessionSubscriptionReceiver classes when
+> the system retrieves messages from the service bus.

 ## Filtering messages in subscriptions

 This optimization adds filters to the Windows Azure Service Bus topic subscriptions to avoid reading messages that would later be ignored by the handlers associated with the subscription.